Book Review: Know My Name

 Miller is not only an extraordinary writer, but she is also a compelling narrator.
 If Miller would like to continue as a narrator, she would thrive.
 It was piercing to read about the events from her perspective.
 Throughout the book, she also sprinkles in current events like Trump's election, Brent Kavanaugh's trial before being confirmed as a Supreme Court judge, and even Elliot Rodger, aka the "incel killer" to help ground the reader into remembering what our culture was like before and after the events of her assault.
 These moments also tore at my heart, but her intimate moments she retold about her and her family coping with her assault were what made her story so compelling.
 She walks us through what happened that night, the events leading up to the trial, the trial itself, and how she was recovering from the event.

 I could not finish this in one sitting; it took almost a month for me to finish it because I had to take breaks from how graphic some of the content was.
 And yet, even reading such graphic content, I felt hopeful after reading this.
 It's a tough read, but it's an important read because Chanel helped change the narrative of sexual assault victims.
 It's one step forward, and not quite where we want to be in life, but it's an important step, and still a step forward.

-A book with only words on the cover (the prompt I used)
+PopSugar Reading Challenge 2020: A book with only words on the cover

-Overall, I would highly recommend everyone read this book.
+Overall, I would highly recommend everyone read "Know My Name".
+It's hard to review a book based on someone's experience, but Chanel did a good job with navigating through her experience and sprinkling in relevant segues about her childhood and important current events.
 There is graphic content regarding her assault, so caution is advised.
 Chanel - thank you for sharing your story with the world.